Faizan-khan-763/First/README.md

 # First
-This is my first github repository and i will make it
+This is my first github repository and i will make i we have updated our code and we have made some changes inside it